Fact-checked by the Smart Insurance 101 editorial team

 What if I can’t afford the premiums on my court-ordered life insurance policy?

-You must notify the court promptly and file a motion to modify the insurance requirement before the policy lapses.
-Simply letting the policy lapse without a court-approved modification is a violation of the court order.
+File a motion to modify the insurance requirement before the policy lapses, do not simply let it lapse and hope for the best.
+That is a violation of a direct court order, and judges treat it seriously.
 In some cases, a judge may allow a reduction in the death benefit amount to lower premiums while still maintaining meaningful coverage for the supported party.

 Does my ex-spouse have to agree to be removed as a beneficiary after divorce?

-In most cases, no — the policy owner can change a revocable beneficiary designation at any time without the current beneficiary’s consent.
-However, if your ex-spouse was named an irrevocable beneficiary (common in court-ordered insurance arrangements), you cannot remove them without their written consent or a court order modifying the divorce decree.
+Generally, no. The policy owner can change a revocable beneficiary designation at any time without the current beneficiary’s consent.
+The exception: if your ex-spouse was named an irrevocable beneficiary (common in court-ordered insurance arrangements), you cannot remove them without their written consent or a court order modifying the divorce decree.

 Is term life insurance considered marital property in a divorce?

-What happens to joint life insurance during a divorce?
+What happens to a joint term life insurance policy during a divorce?

 Do I need to tell my insurance company I’m getting divorced?

-You are not legally required to notify your insurer that you are divorcing, but it is highly advisable to do so after the divorce is finalized.
+You are not legally required to notify your insurer that you are divorcing, but doing so after the divorce is finalized is highly advisable.
 Your insurer needs to know about any beneficiary changes, ownership transfers, or address updates.
-If a court order requires you to maintain coverage, your attorney may recommend sending a copy of the relevant decree provisions to your insurer for documentation purposes.
+When a court order requires you to maintain coverage, your attorney may recommend sending the relevant decree provisions to your insurer for documentation purposes.

 How long do I have to update my life insurance beneficiary after divorce?